saiphanindra1010/JavaGQLDB/README.md

 ---

-JavaRESTDB is a Java based Database which a native REST endpoint for CRUD operations.
+JavaGQLDB is a Java based Database which uses GraphQL